- To characterize the local and systemic pharmacokinetics (PK) of one tenofovir (TFV) intravaginal ring (IVR) used continuously for 91 days

 - To evaluate the safety of one TFV IVR used continuously for 91 days

-MTN-038 was a Phase 1, two-arm, multi-site, randomized (2:1), placebo-controlled trial to evaluate the safety and PK of a 90-day TFV IVR.
-The study enrolled 49 healthy, HIV-uninfected women aged 18-45.
+MTN-038 was a Phase 1, two-arm, multi-site, randomized (2:1), placebo-controlled trial.
+The study evaluated the safety and PK of a 90-day TFV IVR.
+The study enrolled 49 healthy, HIV-uninfected women ages 18 to 45.
 Participants were randomized (2:1) to TFV IVR or placebo and used the assigned IVR for approximately 90 days.
 MTN-038 evaluated TFV and TFV-DP levels in plasma, cervicovaginal fluid (CVF), rectal fluid, and cervical tissue during approximately 91 days of continuous use of a single ring containing 1.4 g TFV.
-PK data will help determine the concentration-time profile using pooled data across all participants.
-The study design includes frequent collection of corresponding blood, rectal and CVF samples following the insertion of a TFV IVR to allow for the detection of drug release from the ring.
-PK parameters of TFV will be calculated for blood plasma, CVF, rectal fluid, and cervical tissue.
-It is hypothesized that plasma, CVF, and rectal fluid TFV levels and cervical tissue TFV and TFV-DP levels will be measurable in all participants, and that continuous exposure to TFV due to sustained release from the 1.4 g TFV IVR for 91 days will be safe.
+PK data would help determine the concentration-time profile using pooled data across all participants.
+The study design included frequent collection of corresponding blood, rectal and CVF samples following the insertion of a TFV IVR to allow for the detection of drug release from the ring.
+PK parameters of TFV were calculated for blood plasma, CVF, rectal fluid, and cervical tissue.
+It is hypothesized that plasma, CVF, and rectal fluid TFV levels and cervical tissue TFV and TFV-DP levels would be measurable in all participants, and that continuous exposure to TFV due to sustained release from the 1.4 g TFV IVR for 91 days would be safe.